kholsman/EBM_Holsman_NatComm/README.md

 *Data and code are under review and subject to change.
 Please do not use without permission from lead author: <kirstin.holsman@noaa.gov>*

-*7/9/2020 update: A co-author pointed out that two files were on figshare (the upload didn't overwrite and older version).
-This has now been corrected. *
+*7/9/2020 update:A co-author pointed out that two files were on figshare (the upload didn't overwrite and older version).
+This has now been corrected.*

 Repo maintained by: Kirstin Holsman
 Alaska Fisheries Science Center
 NOAA Fisheries, Seattle WA **<kirstin.holsman@noaa.gov>**
-*Last updated: Jul 09, 2020*
+*Last updated: Jul 28, 2020*

 ------------------------------------------------------------------------